stormdirus2/nox/README.md

 ### Endermen..
 * Can break blocks
-* Apply 10 seconds of Blindness on aggro
+* Apply 7 seconds of Darkness on aggro
-* Apply 10 seconds of Blindness upon successful attack
+* Apply 7 seconds of Darkness upon successful attack
 * Teleport when damaged
 * Do not teleport when damaged by being on fire or magic